dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 	![Enable ca policy UI comparison between Intune classic and the New Azure portal](./media/reassign-ca-17.png)

-## To disable conditional access policies in the Intune classic portal
+## Disable conditional access policies in the Intune classic portal
+### Before you start

-Once you reassigned your conditional access policies in the new Azure portal, you can disable the conditional access policies previously created in the Intune classic portal.
+Once you reassigned your conditional access policies in the new Azure portal, it's important to gradually disable the conditional access policies previously created in the Intune classic portal:

+1. Remove the users from the security groups that have conditional access policies targeted to.
+These are the conditional access policies previously created in the Intune classic portal.

+2. Once you removed the users, you can delete the security groups.

+3. Disable the conditional access policies in the Intune classic portal.

+### To disable the conditional access policies

 1. Go to [Intune classic portal](https://manage.microsoft.com), and sign in with your credentials.